molily/molily.de/_posts/2020-11-21-testing-angular.md

 The pattern has one variable bit, the expected count.
 That is why the helper function has one parameter.

+<aside class="margin-note">Unsubscribe</aside>

 Now that we have pulled out the code into a central helper function, there is one optimization we should add.
 The First Rule of RxJS Observables states: “Anyone who subscribes, must unsubscribe as well”.

 In `expectCount`, we need to get the current count only once.
 We do not want to create a long-lasting subscription.
 We are not interested in future changes.

 If we call `expectCount` only once per spec, this is not a huge problem.
 If we wrote a more complex spec with several `expectCount` calls, we would create pointless subscriptions.
-This is likely to cause confusion for example when debugging the subscriber function.
+This is likely to cause confusion when debugging the subscriber function.

 In short, we want to fetch the count and then unsubscribe to reduce unwanted subscriptions.

+<aside class="margin-note">Unsubscribe manually</aside>

 One possible solution is unsubscribing immediately after subscribing.
 The `subscribe` method returns a `Subscription` with the useful `unsubscribe` method.